Video editing: Linear editing

+Non-linear editing

+Non-linear editing (NLE) was first introduced in the 1970s with the CMX 600, which allowed editors to modify and edit the pieces of footage to be moved and placed in an alternate timeline and preserving the original footage, the ability to work on any segment in the video in any order.
+In 1984, the invention of the Editdroid created by LucasFilm allowed editors a computerized editing system that stored large quantities of high definition footage.
 There was a transitional analog period using multiple source videocassette recorders (VCR) with the Montage Picture Processor and Ediflex, or EditDroid using LaserDisc players, but modern NLE systems edit video digitally captured onto a hard drive from an analog video or digital video source.
 Content is ingested and recorded natively with the appropriate codec that the video editing software uses to process captured footage.
-High-definition video is becoming more popular and can be readily edited using the same video editing software along with related motion graphics programs.
-Video clips are arranged on a timeline, music tracks, titles, digital on-screen graphics are added, special effects can be created, and the finished program is "rendered" into a finished video.
+With high-definition video becoming more popular and it can be readily edited using the same video editing software along with related motion graphics programs.
+In the late 1980s and early 1990s at home NLE software became more apparent on home computers using software such as Avid Media Composer and Adobe Premiere.
+The video clips are arranged on a timeline, music tracks, titles, digital on-screen graphics are added, special effects can be created, and the finished program is "rendered" into a finished video.
 The video may then be distributed in a variety of ways including DVD, web streaming, QuickTime Movies, iPod, CD-ROM, or video tape.

+By the 2000s, NLE had become accessible to everyone, with advanced of central processing units (CPUs) on personal computers giving the ability to edit at home with higher resolutions.

 Home video editing

 Like some other technologies, the cost of video editing has declined over time.
-The original 2" Quadruplex system cost so much that many television production facilities could only afford a single unit, and editing was a highly involved process that required special training.
+The original 2" Quadruplex system costs so much, that many television production facilities could only afford a single unit, and editing was a highly involved process that required special training.

 In contrast to this, nearly any home computer sold since the year 2000 has the speed and storage capacity to digitize and edit standard-definition television (SDTV).
 The two major retail operating systems include basic video editing software – Apple's iMovie and Microsoft's Windows Movie Maker.
 Additional options exist, usually as more advanced commercial products.
 As well as these commercial products, there are open-source video-editing programs.
 Automatic video editing products have also emerged, opening up video editing to a broader audience of amateurs and reducing the time it takes to edit videos.
 These exist usually as media storage services, such as Google with its Google Photos or smaller companies like Vidify.

-Applications

-Video editing can be used for many purposes such as education, entertainment, and documentation.